Mt Irvine (4197m) and Mt McAdie (4206m) are located in the Mt Whitney area of the Eastern Sierra

 Mt Mallory (4221m) is an easy detour from Mt Irvine.

-From Mt McAdie you can descend to Consultation Lake and then cross over to the Meysan Lake trail via an unnamed pass.
+If you want to do an epic loop, climb Mt Irvine, descend on Arc Pass, climb Mt McAdie, descend to Consultation Lake and then cross over to the Meysan Lake trail via an unnamed pass.

-If you do this, you'll be briefly in the ridiculous Whitney Zone, for which technically you need a permit (yes, even for day hikes).
+But, yet again, if you do this, you'll be briefly in the ridiculous Whitney Zone, for which you need a permit.